aarowz/calendar/README.md

 IDelegator extends both ICalendar and ICalendarMulti, so it can handle both single-calendar and multi-calendar operations.
 This makes our design more flexible and easier to extend in the future.

+We chose to disallow empty string calendar names ("") for usability and clarity.
+Although the assignment does not explicitly forbid them, an empty name leads to ambiguous behavior and breaks meaningful calendar selection and display.
+This design decision keeps the interface clean and predictable.
 ---

 ## 1) Changes in Our Program